joshtho/ugli-boats-v2/AUTHENTICATION.md

 - ❌ **Second login attempt**: Someone else enters password → **"Admin already logged in" error**
 - 🔒 **Original admin stays logged in**: Their session remains active and uninterrupted
 - ⏰ **Automatic expiry**: After 24 hours, new logins are allowed again
-- 🚪 **Manual logout**: Admin can logout to immediately allow new logins
+- 🚪 **Manual logout**: Admin can logout to immediately allow new login

-#### Your Security Question Answered:
-> **"If he forgets to logout, or if he is logged in to admin while someone else clicks admin somewhere else, they wont be able to log in right?"**

 **ANSWER: Exactly!
 New logins are BLOCKED when someone is already logged in!** ✅
 - ✅ If you forget to logout → **New login attempts get "Admin already logged in" error**